 Before you trade this or show it to anyone:

-If those three hold up, I'll eat my words.
-Until then: this is a backtest artifact, not a strategy.
+If those three hold up out-of-sample, you have a candidate worth pursuing.
+Until then, treat it as a backtest artifact, not a strategy.

 You What's walk-forward and why does the platform keep nagging me about it?